There’s nothing that beats the drama of a last-minute winner and throughout the years we’ve seen some thrilling conclusions to Premier League games.

 Another teenager whose first goal in the Premier League remains etched into the division’s folklore, Sir Alex Ferguson rolled the dice with the introduction of the 17-year-old as a substitute against Aston Villa.

-Cristiano Ronaldo’s equaliser set up a grandstand finish, with Ferguson turning to his bench to hand the untested Macheda his opportunity.
+Cristiano Ronaldo’s equaliser set up a grandstand finish, before Ferguson turned to his bench to hand the untested Macheda his opportunity.

 — Premier League (@premierleague) April 4, 2019